nicolasdao/google-cloud-bucket/README.md

 npm i google-cloud-bucket --save
 ```

-# How To Use It
+# Getting started
 ## Prerequisite

 Before using this package, you must first:

 1. Have a Google Cloud Account.

-2. Have a Service Account set up with the following 2 roles:
+2. Have a Service Account set up with the following three roles:
 	- `roles/storage.objectCreator`
 	- `roles/storage.objectAdmin` (only if you want to update access to object or create/delete buckets)
 	- `roles/storage.admin` (only if you want to update access to an entire bucket)

-3. Get the JSON keys file for that Service Account above
+3. Get the JSON keys file for that Service Account above.

-4. Save that JSON key into a `service-account.json` file.
-Make sure it is located under a path that is accessible to your app (the root folder usually).
+4. Save that JSON key into a `service-account.json` file (make sure it is located under a path that is accessible to your app), or save the following properties to either manually set up the client or set up environment variables:
+	- `project_id`
+	- `client_email`
+	- `private_key`

 ## Basics